Posted on April 7, 2023

 scribd.com

-He mentions Jonathan Winters and John Huston, both associated with Paige Young.
+Notice that Gardner mentions Jonathan Winters and John Huston, both linked to Paige Young.

-Famous LA writer sees Huston and Hefner with others including an “unidentified sex object,” possibly Paige Young, at a backgammon tournament, sometime in 1972.
+Legendary LAT columnist Jack Smith sees Huston and Hefner and an “unidentified sex object,” possibly Paige Young, present at a backgammon tournament in 1972.
 The observation by Smith happened around the time Cici and Huston tied the knot.

-This would have been the timeframe that Paige had been hanging out with Hefner at the mansion “scene,” such as it was, at least on an occasional if not regular basis.
+This time frame coincides with the years that Paige was hanging out at the Playboy mansion “scene,” on an occasional, if not regular basis.

-Paige was witnessed at the Playboy mansion near the end of her life as recounted by neighbor Melanie Myers, who herself was invited to the Mansion.
-This is told in the Secrets of Playboy documentary.
+Paige was seen at the Playboy mansion near the end of her life.
+In fact, weeks away from.
+This is recounted by neighbor Melanie Myers, who herself was invited to and attended a party the Mansion.
+Melanie talks about this in Secrets of Playboy documentary, episode 8 and to me personally.

 More about John Huston ahead.